Robo-Sumo Competition Rules

 • the ring can be made of MDF, plywood, particle board, or other materials and should have a relatively smooth surface with a bit of texture

-• the ring is entirely painted flat black except for a 2-3 cm (0.75” - 1.25”) gloss white border marking the top side of the outside edge
+• the ring surface is painted flat black except for a 2-3 cm (0.75” - 1.25”) gloss white border marking the top side of the outside edge

 • different ring materials, surface textures, and surface reflectiveness may be encountered by robots, and the robots should be able to adapt themselves to the characteristics of the ring